Our research is editorially independent but we may earn a commission for purchases made through our links.

 From the Ocala National Forest to Silver Glen Springs, Ocala is filled with outdoor adventures.
 Lush forests sit next to beautiful horse farms, where visitors can explore a different side of Florida.
 Whether you spend a day in Silver Springs State Park where boat rides, horseback riding, and wildlife watching are popular or prefer to hike through the untamed nature in the largest sand pine forest in the world, nature enthusiasts will find the area’s freshwater streams and rolling hills to be an appealing escape from the big city.

-Just a 30-minute drive outside of Tampa, St. Petersburg offers a variety of indoor and outdoor activities within an arm’s reach.
+Just a 30-minute drive outside of Tampa, St. Petersburg offers a variety of family-friendly activities within an arm’s reach.
 St. Pete Beach is the perfect place to relax, while The Dali Museum offers culture vultures an exploration into impressive Surrealist artwork.
 Head to nearby Caladesi Island for a look at unspoiled landscapes, or marvel at the colorful displays of flowers at the Florida Botanical Gardens.
 Take the kids to the Clearwater Marine Aquarium, or spend a day at the famous Clearwater Beach to catch a sunset celebration at Pier 60.

 Much quieter than its South Florida counterparts, Pensacola is famous for its postcard-perfect beaches and combination of rich history and natural beauty.
 Beachgoers will find it tough to break away from the sugar white sands and emerald waters of Pensacola Beach, but they’d be amiss to not explore the restored aircraft and Blue Angels practice space at the Naval Aviation Museum or a day of hiking, crabbing and fishing at Perdido Key State Park.
 For a quiet day of soaking in your surroundings, walk along the Pensacola Beach Pier and indulge in fresh seafood served at the array of charming, beachside eateries.